Accounting Schools in North Carolina

 4. Take an approved accountancy law course.

 Prospective North Carolina CPAs must take an approved accountancy law course within one year prior to applying for certification.
-Two courses are currently approved, both of which are available through the North Carolina Association of CPAs: the seminar format “Ethics Principles and Professional Responsibilities” or the online-self study course “North Carolina Law Course: Ethics, Principles, and Professional Responsibility for North Carolina License Applicants.”
-Either course should be completed prior to applying for a license.
+Two courses are currently approved, both of which are available through the North Carolina Association of CPAs (NCACPA): the seminar format “Ethics Principles and Professional Responsibilities” or the online self-study course “North Carolina Law Course: Ethics, Principles, and Professional Responsibility for North Carolina License Applicants.”
+Either course must be completed prior to applying for a license.

 5. Apply for a license.